apache/hudi/README.md

     5. tag N
         - [beginner, intermediate, advanced].
 Use this tag if its clear on what level this guide targets.
 Else feel free to skip this tag.
+    6. Please refer to guidelines for tagging  [below](guidelines-to-tag-properly)
 6. Ensure that tags are consistent.
 When adding new tags refer [Blog Tags](https://hudi.apache.org/blog/tags) and [Video Guide Tags](https://hudi.apache.org/videos/tags) to check if there is a tag already and prefer to use that.

+## Guidelines to tag properly
+      - Please do not use `index` as a tag.
+Instead, use `indexing`.
+      - Please do not use `-` in tags, since it may affect discoverability.
+      - When referring to a specific type of query like `snapshot query` with query as the suffix use singular.
+      - When referring to write operation types prefer plural.
+Ex: `inserts` over `insert`.
+      - Avoid class names

 ## Maintainer